 The first multiplayer Mars game version is planned for release in 2023, Q1.

 And although Mars4 may seem far away, Mars4 is growing every day.
 From various events (such as giveaways) and various additions to the game itself (such as the recent expansion of the building toolkit that now allows constructing balconies), Mars4 is not stagnant.
 From small things to big ones - you can expect something new every time you log in.
+This makes Mars4 one of the fun NFT games.

 Fun NFT games will take a lead in the blockchain market